KenzieOSS/KanvasPlayer/README.md

 steps instead, or to see exactly what the installer is doing on your behalf before you run it.

+## Disclaimer
+The flags that Spotify needs for this to work cause a minor security flaw, allwoing any websocket to connect to Spotify's backend
+Also this project is quite fragile a single update from Spotify changing stuff about how canvases work can break it at any moment

 ## Requirements

 - KDE Plasma 6